benboarder/generator-angular-halffull/readme.md

 yo angular-halffull [app-name]
 ```

 Run `grunt` for building
 Run `grunt serve` for preview
 Run `grunt test` for testing
 Run `grunt push` for deployment and live testing
+Run `grunt extra` for misc tasks such as uncss

 ## Configuration
 Yeoman generated projects can be further tweaked according to your needs by modifying project files appropriately.

 ## Extension
 Added to this extension of generator-angular are the following modules:
 `htmlhint`
 `uncss`
 `pagespeed`